 - 2 cups spelt or all-purpose flour

-- 1/2 cup organic refined coconut oil , softened
+- ½ cup organic canola oil or melted coconut oil

-- Whisk together the flour, baking powder, cinnamon and salt.
+- In a mixing bowl whisk together the flour, baking powder, cinnamon and salt.
 Set aside.

 - Stir the dry ingredients into the wet ingredients until just combined.

 - For the streusel, mix the flour, pecans and cinnamon together in small bowl.
-1 tbsp at a time, pour the maple syrup of the mixture and stir well.
-Add additional tbps of maple syrup until the mixture is moist and crumbly.
+1 tablespoon at a time, pour the maple syrup into the mixture and stir well.
+Add additional tablespoons of maple syrup until the mixture is moist and crumbly.
 Mix really well after each tbsp of syrup.
-You shouldn't need more than 3-4 tbsp.
+You shouldn't need more than 3-4 tablespoons.

 - Sprinkle the streusel all over the batter.

-- Baked for 40-45 minutes, until a toothpick comes out clean.
+- Baked for 40 to 45 minutes, until a toothpick comes out clean.